 Choosing among the different types of business entities can be a challenge, but particularly so if you’re in a professional occupation, such as law or medicine.
 In these industries, multiple owners often work together in a busy office, and malpractice lawsuits are common.
 In several states, licensed professionals have the option to form a professional limited liability company (PLLC), which is a variation on the regular limited liability company (LLC).

 Every state treats PLLCs differently.
 Some states don’t even recognize this business form.
 In others, licensed professionals must form a professional entity such as a PLLC.
 We’ll cover some of the differences among states, how PLLCs compare to other business structures, the pros and cons of PLLCs, and how to form a PLLC.

-What’s the Difference Between an LLC and PLLC?
+PLLC vs. LLC: What’s the Difference Between a PLLC and an LLC?

 Many business owners launch LLCs because this business structure offers limited personal liability for owners.
 A creditor of the business can’t come after any owner’s personal assets.
 In addition, if one owner in an LLC makes a mistake or acts negligently, the other owners can’t be held personally liable.
 Other benefits of LLCs include tax flexibility and relatively low setup costs.

 Several states recognize the PLLC as a special type of LLC for licensed professionals—such as lawyers, accountants, doctors, and architects.
 Licensed professionals can also form other types of business entities.
 For instance, some states allow professionals to form limited liability partnerships (LLPs), and others recognize an entity called the professional corporation (PC).
 Your state’s secretary of state or business filing agency will be able to tell you more about the rules for professional entities in your state.